wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     <a name="Flow_NoSQL"></a>

-1. AWS also manages two <strong>NoSQL</strong> databases accessible by QuickSight: <strong>DocumentDB</strong> (which manages flexible JSON data models like open-source MongoDB/Atlas for content management) and <strong>DynamoDB</strong> (which manages simple and thus fast key-value data models).
+1. AWS also manages two <strong>NoSQL</strong> databases accessible by QuickSight.

-    Unlike SQL, NoSQL databases have less complex queries and no joins.
+    Unlike SQL, NoSQL databases have less complex queries and no joins like SQL.

-    <a name="Flow_DocumentDB"></a>

-1. AWS automatically replicates six copies of DocumentDB data across 3 Availability Zones to offer an Availability SLA of <strong>99.99%</strong> ("4 nines") for DocumentDB.
+    AWS automatically replicates six copies of DocumentDB data across 3 Availability Zones to offer an Availability SLA of <strong>99.99%</strong> ("4 nines") for DocumentDB.

     PROTIP: DocumentDB requires more manual scaling than DynamoDB.
 DocumentDB Firestore (for licensing) is has been modified from open-source MongoDB.
 The number of instances for the cluster and the instance sizes need to be specified, so admins need to keep an eye on usage and performance.
 And although encryption in transit is enabled by default, encryption at rest is not enabled by default, and can only be configured using the AWS Console.
 Once enabled, encryption cannot be disabled.